 Starring: Danny Glover, Mel Gibson, Gary Busey

-The Oscar-nominated thriller details the story of suicidal police officer Martin Riggs (Mel Gibson), to whom an unlucky Roger Murtaugh (Danny Glover) is assigned a partner.
-As their uncovering of a major drug-smuggling operation develops, their success rate grows and with it, their friendship.
+The Oscar-nominated thriller details the story of suicidal police officer Martin Riggs (Mel Gibson), who’s assigned to be the new partner of unlucky veteran Roger Murtaugh (Danny Glover).
+As their investigation into a major drug-smuggling operation develops, their success rate grows — and with it their friendship.

 Director: Martin Brest